 I put myself together in some ways and broke myself in new ways.

-Can You (Actually) Recover From An Eating Disorder – And Still Eat Plant-Based?
+Can You (Actually) Recover From An Eating Disorder – Without Giving Up the Plant-Based Thing?

 As a child, cutting out meat 100% served as a catalyst for restriction as I tightened my list of “safe foods” to a blank piece of paper.
 And I know I’m not the only one who’s had this experience.